jongyookim/IQA_BIECON_release/README.md

 - `fr_met_avg`: If True, for each divided image patch, local quality score maps are averaged to be scalar values.
 Otherwise, patch of local quality score maps are used.

-## Running demo
+## Training BIECON
-We provide the demo code for running our model.
+We provide the demo code for training a BIECON model.
 ```bash
 python example.py
 ```